HTTP-RPC/Kilo/README.md

 # Objective-C/Swift Client
 The Objective-C/Swift client implementation of HTTP-RPC enables iOS applications to consume HTTP-RPC services.
 It is delivered as a modular framework that defines a single `WSWebServiceProxy` class, which is discussed in more detail below.

-The framework for the Objective-C/Swift client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases). iOS 8 or later is required.
+The framework for the Objective-C/Swift client can be downloaded [here](https://github.com/gk-brown/HTTP-RPC/releases).
+It is also available via [CocoaPods](https://cocoapods.org/pods/HTTP-RPC). iOS 8 or later is required.

 ## WSWebServiceProxy Class
 The `WSWebServiceProxy` class serves as an invocation proxy for HTTP-RPC services.
 Internally, it uses an instance of `NSURLSession` to issue HTTP requests, which are submitted via HTTP POST.
 It uses the `NSJSONSerialization` class to deserialize response content.